MethodsAndPractices/vsteam/.docs/Hide-VSTeamWorkItemState.md

 WARNING: VS402356: You do not have the permissions required to perform the attempted operation on this process.
 ```

-In this example the user has tried to hide the state "Approved" for bugs in the current project's template. -Force has not been specified and the confirmation prompt says that the process template to be modified is "Scrum".
+In this example the user has tried to hide the state "Approved" for Bugs in the current project's template. -Force has not been specified and the confirmation prompt says that the process template to be modified is "Scrum".
 This is a built-in template, therefore WorkItem types and their states are read-only.
 The user continues and an error occurs (the full error is not shown) because changing the system process is forbidden.

 ### Example 2